sabledb-io/sabledb/docs/design/data-encoding.md

 - `O` the UID of the next item in the list ( `0` means that this item is the last item)
 - `P` the list value

-The above encoding allows `SableDB` to iterate over all list items by creating a `RocksDb` iterator and move it to the prefix `[ 2 | <list-id>]` (`2` indicates that only list items should be scanned, and `list-id` makes sure that only the requested list items are visited)
+The above encoding allows `SableDB` to iterate over all list items by creating a `RocksDB` iterator and move it to the prefix `[ 2 | <list-id>]` (`2` indicates that only list items should be scanned, and `list-id` makes sure that only the requested list items are visited)